Brian Anderson Player Props: Brewers vs. Guardians

-Brian Anderson -- .167 average over his past 10 games -- will be in action for the Milwaukee Brewers against the Cleveland Guardians, with Tanner Bibee on the mound, on June 24 at 4:10 PM ET.
+Brian Anderson, with a slugging percentage of .323 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers versus the Cleveland Guardians, with Aaron Civale on the mound, June 25 at 1:40 PM ET.

 Brian Anderson Game Info & Props vs. the Guardians